Peter Beaven: Professional career

 Beaven was based in Timaru for four years after his graduation, mainly designing woolstores all over New Zealand.
 He then moved to Christchurch, where he established his practice in the mid-1950s.
 Early in his career, he explored the world and lived in Japan for six months in the early 1950s, and undertook major tours to Europe and Asia in the early 1960s, all of which influenced his architectural style.

 His outlook soon became focussed on his local Christchurch, and he was inspired by Victorian Gothic Revival and worked a lot with symbolism.
 The Lyttelton Road Tunnel Administration Building uses the latter approach, with the brief asking for a grand entrance to the Canterbury Plains.
 With reference to the First Four Ships, Beaven designed the building as the fifth ship moored next to the motorway at the tunnel entrance.
 The building, in the form of the tub of a ship, is based on exposed pile foundations, with low planting representing the sea around the ship.
 The Modern Movement architecture employed here has form following function and was registered by the New Zealand Historic Places Trust as a Category I heritage building on 14 May 2008.
 It was honoured as an example of Beaven's contribution to New Zealand architecture.
 The toll booths were removed in 1979 when the tunnel toll was removed, and the canopy once over the toll booths was demolished after receiving damage from rock fall caused by the February 2011 Christchurch earthquake.

 The former approach inspired the Manchester Unity Building and later known as the SBS Building, built in 1967 on the corner of Manchester and Worcester Streets.
 The design won an award from the New Zealand Institute of Architects (NZIA) in 1969, and was honoured again with a 25-year design award by NZIA in 1999.
 According to Beaven, the judges described it as "the most significant post-war office building".
 The nine-storey building was demolished in September 2011 following damage received during the February 2011 earthquake.
-Bevan designed a high rise on the corner of Cashel and High Streets in Christchurch for the United Building Society, later called United Bank.
-The building was in the 1990s converted into a hotel.
-The Holiday Inn was demolished later in 2012 by the long reach excavator Twinkle Toes.
+Bevan also designed the Centra Building, a high rise on the corner of Cashel and High Streets in Christchurch, for the United Building Society (later called United Bank).
+It was converted into a hotel in the mid-1990s called the Centra Hotel, later rebranded as the Holiday Inn.
+It was demolished later in 2012 by the long reach excavator Twinkle Toes.
 The 2011 earthquake had a devastating effect on Beavan's legacy, leaving two of his best-preserved buildings in North London, UK: a housing development in Wedderburn Road in Belsize Park (1982) and the Tile Kiln Studios in Highgate (1982).

 When Beaven turned 80 in 2005, he was New Zealand's oldest practising architect.
 At the time of his death, his last commission, a house in Ashburton, was nearing completion.